ChunMinChang/blog/_posts/2017-12-23-audio-debugging-resources.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/heBQHew3Guc" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>

 The circuit is super easy.
 It's nothing more than a switch.
+(TODO: This is wrong.
+Update a new one.)
 ![][deviceselector]

 The above circuit diagram is for stereo speaker.